 Newark students are at the heart of everything we do.

-By the numbers, our student body is incredibly diverse with 44% African American, 46% Hispanic, and 8% white students.
-Just over 80% qualify for free or reduced lunch.
-Approximately 12% speak a language other than English at home.
-Hidden in these statistics are the unique creativity, hopes, and values they bring to our district.
-Skilled teachers tap students’ diversity to bring learning to life.
-They build bridges between their lessons and students’ unique stories to equip them with the knowledge and skills they need to succeed.
+By the numbers, our student body is incredibly diverse with 40% African American, 50.9% Hispanic, and 7.8% white students.
+Just over 82% qualify for free or reduced lunch.
+Approximately 18.5% speak a language other than English at home.

 We’re committed to empowering every child to determine their future.
 Our students deserve the chance to make real choices—where they go to college and what career path they follow.
 Newark teachers are committed to making sure every student recognizes their potential and has the skills and knowledge to succeed.